-As of December 31, 2023, we had collective bargaining agreements covering approximately 406 employees (all of which were in Sypris Technologies), or 54% of our total employees.
-Excluding certain Mexico employees covered under an annually ratified agreement, there are no collective bargaining agreements expiring within the next twelve months.
+As of December 31, 2024, we had collective bargaining agreements covering approximately 356 employees (all of which were in Sypris Technologies), or 50% of our total employees.
+Excluding certain Mexico employees covered under an annually ratified agreement, collective bargaining agreements covering 26 employees expire within the next twelve months.
 Certain Mexico employees are covered by an annually ratified collective bargaining agreement.
-These employees in Mexico represented approximately 51% of the Company's workforce, or 382 employees at December 31, 2023.
+These employees in Mexico represented approximately 46% of the Company's workforce, or 330 employees as of December 31, 2024.
 Our ability to maintain our workforce depends on our ability to attract and retain new and existing customers as well as maintain good relations with our employees and labor unions.
 We could experience a work stoppage or other disputes which could disrupt our operations or the operations of our customers and could harm our operating results.